 - Wrong Recipients: accidentally replacing even one letter of the recipient’s email address means your company’s financial report was sent to a stranger or a competitor.

-- Suspicious Download Activity: be on the lookout for activities that don’t fit the pattern of normal behavior.
+- Suspicious Download Activity: Look for activities that don’t fit the typical behavior pattern.

 - Confidential Data Leaks: employees may share confidential documents containing customer data with an unapproved third-party analyst, sometimes intentionally.